 Make images clickable in Jekyll

 The blog that you’re on right now is built using Jekyll.
-So, the other day, I was looking for a way to click the image.
+So, the other day, I was looking for a way to make images clickable.
 If you’ve worked with Jekyll previously, you might be knowing that the classic way to insert an image in Jekyll is to use the following Markdown markup like so.

 This will render the following image.